digideskio/pixelsonly.github.io/work.md

 Freelance web design and development for numerous local businesses, indie films and bands.
 My projects ranged from promotional microsites and online communities to content-management systems.
 As a sole-proprietor, I handled all aspects of the business including client relations, project management, design and development.

 Technology: PHP, Javascript, CSS, Flash

+---

+## Recommendations

+### — Bradley Haydon, Lead Software Engineer at ReachLocal

+"I can't say enough good things about Ryan.
+He strives for perfection in everything he does, and it definitely shows in his work.
+He is an extremely talented developer, well versed in frontend and backend technologies.
+I am in awe of the skills he has in his arsenal, and it seems like he adds to this list daily.
+Ryan also has the unique ability to bring the best out of everyone he works with, whether it be UI/UX designers or the developers which he interacts with.
+He can flawlessly lead a team to deliver a product that results above and beyond expectations.
+I highly recommend Ryan to anyone, and hope that I have the opportunity to work with him for years to come."

+### — Andrew Reizuch, Sr. Art Director at TBWA\Chiat\Day

+"One of the most positive people in the agency, Ryan is a multi-talented developer that has a real thirst and passion for developing engaging experiences.
+It's clear that Ryan enjoys being involved in the creative process, taking hold of an idea, and making it something tangible to interact with.
+There's been times where I've brought him half-baked ideas that I thought were impossible - and by the next morning he'll have figured out an entire prototype.
+Cool guy.
+Digital mastermind."

+---

+## Awards

+2009 - Lester Wunderman Award, Southwest Airlines - A new form of free media 2009 - Lester Wunderman Award, Toshiba Gamer Preparedness campaign 2009 - Lester Wunderman Award, Toshiba Boring vs Normal campaign 2008 - 38th Annual Creativity Award, Toshiba Fusion Finish campaign

+---

+## Education

+#### B.S.
+Interactive Media

+##### Art Institute of California

+Santa Ana, California Mar 2003 - Jun 2007

+#### A.A.
+Business Administration

+#####Golden West College

+Huntington Beach, CA Jun 2001 - Jun 2003